Hardpoint: Guided missile launchers

 member of the launcher.
 It is an extruded, machined aluminum member that provides structural rigidity to the launcher and includes provisions for mounting all other assemblies.
 It also includes provisions for mounting the launcher to the aircraft.

-Some launchers (LAU-7/A) have a nitrogen receiver assembly which stores the high-pressure nitrogen used to cool a missile's IR detector in the guidance system.
+Some launchers (LAU-7/A) have a nitrogen receiver assembly which stores the high-pressure nitrogen used to cool a missile's infrared detector in the guidance system.
 All receivers contain a charging valve (for refilling), relief valve, and a pressure indicator mounted in the aft end of the cylinder.
 Power is applied to the missile guidance control system through the umbilical plug.
 An actuator-operated safety device prevents inadvertent firing of launcher cartridges.

 Missiles use hangers to mount to a rack which, in cross section, resemble either a T-bar called an internal T-shaped hanger or resemble a horseshoe called an external U-shaped shoe.
 Ambiguously, hangers are also often referred to as lugs or hooks.

 The majority of launchers can also be referred to as rail launchers because of the use of external rail flanges, a guide for the missile suspension hangers during firing.

 Aircraft such as the F-4 Phantom II, the F-18, and the Panavia Tornado ADV have semi-recessed fuselage stations to reduce drag.
 These stations have internally mounted launchers (LAU-116/A) that use ejection for launching.
 The rapidly expanding gases, created by impulse cartridges, actuate ejector pistons and release the missile from the launcher.
 The missile is propelled to a safe distance before it ignites its rocket motor.
 Stealth aircraft such as the F-22 use extensible launchers that are pneumatically actuated and are either rail (LAU-141/A) or ejector (LAU-142/A) types.
 Stealth aircraft such as the Chengdu J-20 use retractable launchers which moves out on rails allowing the weapons bay to be closed while still hanging outside.

 Rotary launcher

 A rotary launcher is a rotating suspension equipment mounted inside the bomb bay of a bomber.
 Rotary launchers have stations of their own and offer the ability to select certain stores within the bomb bay for release.

 The disadvantage of a rotary launcher is a slow release of stores.
-The rotary launcher of the B-1 for example requires 7 seconds until the next store is rotated into release position.
+The rotary launcher of the B-1 for example requires seven seconds until the next store is rotated into release position.

 Bomb rack

-In contrary, a conventional bomb rack of the B-52 would have mounted stores in vertical columns making individual store selection and release impossible without releasing all stores ahead in the column line.
+In contrast to the rotary launcher, a conventional bomb rack of the B-52 would have mounted stores in vertical columns making individual store selection and release impossible without releasing all stores ahead in the column line.
 The advantage of a conventional bomb rack is a prompt release of all stores in short order.
 Bombers like the B-52, the B-1 or the B-2 use custom designed bomb rack support structures with their own designation e.g. Common Bomb Rack (CBR), Common Bomb Module (CBM), or Smart Bomb Rack Assembly (SBRA).